The-Animonculory/DogeCraft/RULES.md

 * Do not spam chat, commands, or other communication methods.

-* Do not send links to any other Discord server in public chat.

 * Stealing other player’s items is not allowed.

 * Please build 100 blocks away from another player’s build.